Frequently Asked Questions (FAQ)

 This depends on the number of invited speakers, as well as on the format and duration of the stage presentations.
 For instance, if (i) you have invited 8 speakers, (ii) your session will have been assigned a standard 75 minutes duration, (iii) you wish your session to be structured in blocks of 10 minutes presentations + 5 minutes discussion each, then it will not be possible for all 8 invited speakers to feature in the stage presentations part of the session.
 On the other hand, if you decide to organise the stage presentations in the form of a debate, or if you envisage it to consist of flash talks of 5 minutes duration, then you will certainly manage to engage a higher number of speakers.

 No, not at all.
-We are certainly envisaging and expecting that all technical sessions will attract submissions from many conference participants other than those initially invited by the convenors.
+We are certainly envisaging and expecting that all special sessions will attract submissions from many conference participants other than those initially invited by the convenors.

-What will happen to technical sessions that will not generate a sufficient interest and number of submissions?
+What will happen to special sessions that will not generate a sufficient interest and number of submissions?

-Can I include, in my technical session proposal, potential speakers that I have not yet contacted and informed?
+Can I include, in my special session proposal, potential speakers that I have not yet contacted and informed?

-No, convenors and speakers cited in a technical session proposal must have been informed and agreed to the proposal before its submission.
+No, convenors and speakers cited in a special session proposal must have been informed and agreed to the proposal before its submission.

 Registration